gracesng/betty-bot/README.md

 ## About
 Project is deployed using the serverless framework.

 Betty runs as a nodeJS Lambda which is triggered on a Cron Schedule.
-He uses the `groups.info` Slack API to retrieve a list of user's for a channel and then sends a question to the channel via a webhook.
+She uses the `groups.info` Slack API to retrieve a list of user's for a channel and then sends a question to the channel via a webhook.
 You can access Betty's slack integration options from here: https://api.slack.com/apps/A020HRG9CRY If you do not have access PM @sean on Slack to be added as a contributor.

 The list of questions is provided as a separate text file resource to the main application logic.